hitode909/capistrano_shell_history/README.md

 ## Usage

-Add this line to your paplication's Capfile.
+Add this line to your application's Capfile.

     require 'capistrano_shell_history'